 The course is an introduction to a few selected topics of finance at a PhD level.
 The objective is to equip students with tools to understand and do research in finance while discussing current policy developments as a result of the financial crisis.
 We shall revisit some of the classical concepts of financial economics, such as moral hazard and asymmetric information and how they impact corporate governance; introduce the role of information in financial markets; and conclude with a debate on banking and the financial crises.
 To achieve these objectives, we shall read and present recent papers in the area of finance, which use the following methods: mathematical modeling, empirical data and policy oriented tools.
 There will be also an emphasis on how finance is related to other areas of management such as corporate governance, control, strategic management and economics.

-(c) To provide the student with the basic concepts of factor analysis and structural equation modeling.
+i.
+Formulate the basic idea of factor analysis and structural equation modeling

 This course is intended for all doctoral students, regardless of substantive area or methodological orientation.
 The objective of the course is to develop your appreciation for qualitative research methods.
 The course takes a practical approach to this objective: the emphasis is on doing qualitative research — that is, reading it, evaluating it, learning the skills involved in conducting it, and applying these skills in the design, conduct, and write-up of a small-scale research study of your choice.